bunuelo/funk2/som-2009/lab1/lab1.md

 \questionset{2}

 Go through the previous list and test whether the argument is *valid*, by comparing its structure to propositional logic's \href{http://www.iep.utm.edu/p/prop-log.htm#SH5b}{inference rules}.
 An argument if valid if and only if the premises are true then the conclusion is always true.
-In other words, you are evaluating the structure, not the semantic content, of the variables.
+You are evaluating the structure, not the semantic content, of the variables.

 \addtocounter{questionnum}{1}